 - Total door to door: 5 hours typical

-Six airlines fly Bangkok to Krabi: Thai AirAsia, Thai VietJet, Thai Lion Air, Nok Air, Bangkok Airways, and Thai Airways.
-The first morning Krabi flight (06:00 to 07:30 from BKK) connects to the 11:00 or 11:30 Phi Phi ferry from Klong Jilad with a comfortable buffer.
-Travelers wake on Phi Phi by 14:00.
+Six carriers fly Bangkok to Krabi, covering both the budget tier and the full service tier.
+The first morning Krabi flight, leaving BKK between 06:00 and 07:30, connects to the 11:00 or 11:30 Phi Phi ferry from Klong Jilad with a comfortable buffer.
+Travelers reach Phi Phi by 14:00.

 Path B. Phuket gateway with more flight options

-The Phuket gateway is the right path for travelers who already favor Phuket flights or who want maximum flight choice.
-Bangkok to Phuket has more daily flights than Bangkok to Krabi, including the LCC service from Don Mueang that runs cheaper than the KBV equivalents.
+The Phuket gateway suits travelers who already favor Phuket flights or who want maximum flight choice.
+Bangkok to Phuket has more daily flights than Bangkok to Krabi, including the budget service from Don Mueang that runs cheaper than the KBV equivalents.

 - Bangkok to Phuket flight: 1 hour 25 minutes block to block

-- HKT to Rassada Pier transfer: 45 to 60 minutes by taxi across Phuket island
+- HKT to Rassada Pier transfer: 45 to 60 minutes by taxi over to the Phuket pier

 - Rassada to Tonsai ferry: 1 hour 45 minutes to 2 hours scheduled, 1 hour speedboat